plumed-nest/plumed-nest/Info.md

   *All the data and PLUMED input files required to reproduce the results reported in this paper can be found on PLUMED-NEST (www.plumed-nest.org), the public repository of the PLUMED consortium [cite ref].*

-* __Browse contributions__
+* __How to find a project in PLUMED-NEST__

-  A list of contributions from current members of the PLUMED consortium as well as other researchers can be found [here](list.md).
+  The list of contributions to PLUMED-NEST from current members of the PLUMED consortium as well as other researchers can be found [here](list.md).